Tibet Winter Tours

-Winter in Tibet means cold, dry climate conditions, with long periods of very clear skies.
-Compared to summer, the oxygen content of the air is spread thinner, making the air less dense.
-This makes for much better pictures, as clarity through the thinner air is improved.
-So if you want to get that perfect shot of Mount Everest, or see the universe around you more clearly on a clear, starry night, then winter is the perfect time to go.
+Winter in Tibet means cold, dry, with clear blue skies.
+Compared with summer, the oxygen content of the air is thinner, but you will have better visibility.
+With clear skies throughout the winter months, the blazing sun can make you feel almost in summer during the daytime.
+It's a good time to take pictures, as clarity through the thinner air gets improved.
+If you want to get a perfect shot of Mount Everest or see the universe around you at a starry night, winter is an ideal time to go.

 The main drop in temperature comes at night when it drops to well below freezing.
 And this can be countered by warm clothes, a good sleeping bag, and tent if camping, and even the luxury of a warm, cozy hotel.
 All of the hotels used in our Tibet Winter tours are of excellent quality and have working heating in all the rooms, so your stay is even more comfortable than ever.
 Whether you are staying in Lhasa in a nice hotel, or out in the middle of Tibet in a local tent guesthouse, you are guaranteed to be warm and comfortable wherever you go.